GATE Exam Pattern 2023

 GATE Paper Pattern For Naval Architecture and Marine Engineering (NM)

-The GATE exam pattern 2023 for Naval Architecture and Marine Engineering consists of two sections- General Aptitude and Core Discipline.
-The sectional weightage of the exam is provided in the table below.
+The GATE exam pattern 2024 for Naval Architecture and Marine Engineering consists of two sections- General Aptitude and Core Discipline.

 Sections | Number of Questions | Marks per Question | Total Marks |